 Multi-Factor Authentication (MFA)

 Another User identity management technology is multi-factor authentication, which adds layer of protection by asking users to provide various forms of Identity before giving access.
-This frequently entails a mix of something the user knows or possesses, like a password, a security token, or biometric verification.
+This frequently entails a mix of something the user knows or possesses, like a password, a security token, or biometric verification (using external tools such as age verification software).

 Certificate-based access control